Why Your Environment Shapes Your Goals

 Inside a journal.

-That's why the Build Your World Journal became such a natural extension of the GridHaus collection.
+That's why creating the Build Your World Journal felt like such a natural next step.

-The journal and the wall grid serve the same purpose.
+The journal and the wall grid share the same purpose.

 Because GridHaus has never really been about filling empty walls.

-It's about creating spaces that reflect who you are and who you're becoming.
+It's about creating spaces that reflect both who you are today and who you're becoming tomorrow.
+See how to go about designing a home that supports your future self.

 Start Small